 - mathematical tools: power law, perimeter, area, volume, Neperian/decimal logarithm, differential and integral calculus, first order differential equations, exponential function, vector projection, scalar product, trigonometric functions, compound functions

 - classifications of the living world, phylogeny

-- interactions between living beings, ecology, biodiversity in danger
+- interactions between living beings, ecology, endangered biodiversity

 - repoduction strategy of living beings

-- Earth materials, notion of time and dating, reconstitution of past environments, major stages in the history of the Earth
+- materials of the Earth, notion of time and dating, reconstitution of past environments, major stages of the Earth's history

 - major issues in geology